optivem/should-run-acceptance-stage-action/README.md

 ## How It Works

 1. **Last Run Detection**: Queries the GitHub API to find the timestamp of the last successful acceptance workflow run
-2. **Image Analysis**: Parses the provided Docker inspect JSON data to extract the image creation timestamp
+2. **Timestamp Comparison**: Compares the provided Docker image creation timestamp with the last successful run
 3. **Decision Logic**:
    - If `force-run` is `true`: Always runs acceptance stage
    - If image creation time is newer than last successful run: Runs acceptance stage